jw120/aoc-code/README.md

 * 2020 my first time completing.
 No major problems.

     + Done without hints except looking up the Chinese Remainder Theorem (Day 13),
-    + Day 20 was the most work - lot of fiddly proessing to fit the images together, but the sea monster is a nice pay off
+    + Day 20 was the most work - lot of fiddly processing to fit the images together, but the sea monster is a nice pay off
     + Briefly stuck finding a fast method for day 23 (crab cups), saw on reddit the hint to use another data structure
     + Lots of Life